nightscout/nightscout.github.io/docs/vendors/azure/migrate.md

 </br>

-e) Now select a Docker container, in Linux.
+f) Now select a Docker container, in Linux.

 Pick a place close to where you live in the Region selection.
-Make sure it is the same than the database region you selected in Step 2.g.

 <img src="../img/Azure25.png" style="zoom:80%;" />

 </br>

-f) Change the plan size.
+g) Change the plan size.

 <img src="../img/Azure26.png" style="zoom:80%;" />